-Heart failure is a major health problem in Singapore, accounting for nearly 6,000 hospitalisations yearly.
-Professor Carolyn Lam, Senior Consultant, Department of Cardiology at National Heart Centre Singapore explains 10 ways to prevent heart failure.
+Heart failure is a major health problem in Singapore.
+Prof Carolyn Lam, Senior Consultant from the Department of Cardiology at National Heart Centre Singapore (NHCS), explains 10 ways to prevent heart failure.

 Continued from previous page.